Jwostik/FastAPI/pipeline.md

     STAGES {
         int stage_id PK
-        int next_stage "references stages(stage_id) or null if this is last stage of job" int stage_index_in_job
+        int next_stage FK "references stages(stage_id) or null if this is last stage of job" int stage_index_in_job
         text http_method "constraint POST or GET or ..." text http_path "constraint length < 50"